Kalamazoo Makerspace

 You bring Creativity

-We bring Tools
+We provide Tools

 Where creativity meets craftsmanship.